Surrounded by over 125 miles of stunning coastline and speckled with idyllic towns and villages, is the beautiful Isle of Anglesey.

 Has our list of beaches in Anglesey inspired you to book a coastal getaway?
 We have an excellent choice of cottages across North Wales and coastal cottages for you to choose from!

 If your four-legged friend is joining you on your adventure, check out our guide to dog-friendly beaches in Anglesey.
-Or for further inspiration, check out our ultimate guide for things to do in Anglesey to make sure its a holiday to remember!
+Or for further inspiration, check out our ultimate guide for things to do in Anglesey or answer questions like Where is Anglesey? in our top 10 facts about this idyllic island.

 What are you waiting for?
 Book your dream holiday with Menai Holiday Cottages today!